Originally published in the College of William and Mary’s Acropolis Art Magazine’s 2012 issue

 Continue reading “Telekinesis, Photosynthesis, Exegesis, Catharsis: The Insidious Boob Window Plaguing our Superheroines”

-It’s no secret that the city of Edinburgh is (along with Professor Remus John Lupin) the eternal and unconditional love of my life.
+It’s no secret that the city of Edinburgh is the eternal and unconditional love of my life.

 I fell in love from the moment I arrived at Waverley Station during the summer following my graduation from high school.
 My family emerged from the train just after midnight, and suddenly Edinburgh Castle was rising up just beyond the station, bordered by the misty green hill that makes up Arthur’s Seat.
 A woman who had taken the train with us looked over at me and smiled.